 The majority of children with SEN or disabilities will have their needs met within local mainstream early years settings or schools.
-Some children and young people in our setting may require an EHC needs assessment in order for the local authority to decide whether it is necessary for it to make provision in accordance with an EHC plan.
+Some children and young people may require an EHC needs assessment in order for the local authority to decide whether it is necessary for it to make provision in accordance with an EHC plan.